Whether you realize it or not, bartender skills can be valuable life skills. There are two main reasons for this.

 By sales, I’m talking about any people orientated position where you’re essentially selling something.
 That could be over the phone or in-person.
 You could work in a call centre, as a stockbroker, real-estate representative, recruiter, insurance, tech sales, etc.

 There are loads of sales positions out there and bartending prepares you remarkably well for them.
-This is the job tonnes of bartenders migrate to after they’re done with bartending.

-Similarly to sales, bartending prepares you well for the life of an entrepreneur.
+Similar to sales, bartending prepares you well for the life of an entrepreneur.
 It helps you develop the resilience necessary to make it through the tough times, the people skills to sell your ideas, and the work ethic necessary to pull it all off.

 You could start a business within the industry (brewing your own beer, selling t-shirts, sell pre-mixed cocktails, cocktail-catering company, etc).
 Or you could start something completely different.